-The CFA's Landscaping For Bushfire provides a series of garden design styles for generic settings (e.g. coast, hills, rural, suburban), which offer additional information related to designing your garden to reduce bushfire risk.
+The CFA's Landscaping for Bushfire provides a series of garden design styles for generic settings (e.g. coast, hills, rural, suburban), which offer additional information related to designing your garden to reduce bushfire risk.

-The following steps may be helpful when it comes to planning your fire ready garden, including choosing a garden style - or combination of styles - that meets your needs.
+The following steps may be helpful when it comes to planning your fire ready garden, including choosing a garden style, or combination of styles, that meets your needs.

-- Develop an understanding of how your garden is or will be used by considering issues such as: access and movement of people (e.g. pathways, gates); location of productive patches, outdoor dining/ relaxation and play areas, adjoining properties, garden sheds and storage, firewood, water tanks, clothes lines and the like; and conserving existing native vegetation. - Make a sketch map of the site showing location of pathways, access points and other key features, including existing native vegetation and trees.
-Identify any environmental weeds to be removed. - Assess the areas available for planting/ revegetation. - 4.
-Choose a range of local indigenous species in consideration of the overall garden style and which have low to moderate flammability as per the CFA Plant Selection Key. - Locate and arrange the plants and mulching materials according to the actions outlined on pages 7 to 22.
-This includes considering the arrangement of ground plants, and small and tall shrubs and trees, to minimise the 'ladder' fuel effect. - 6.
-Consider non-combustible landscape features for screening, walls, sculptures and the like. - 7.
-Consider contacting landscape architects and/or landscape contractors for assistance and advice.
+Develop an understanding of how your garden is or will be used by considering issues such as: access and movement of people (e.g. pathways, gates); location of productive patches, outdoor dining/relaxation and play areas; adjoining properties and garden sheds; location of firewood, water tanks clothes lines, etc.; and conserving existing native vegetation.

+- Make a sketch map of the site showing location of pathways, access points and other key features, including existing native vegetation and trees.
+Identify any environmental weeds to be removed. - Choose a range of local indigenous species in consideration of the overall garden style and which have low to moderate flammability as per the CFA Plant Selection Key. - Locate and arrange the plants and mulching materials according to the actions outlined on pages 14 to 28.
+This includes considering the arrangement of ground plants, small and tall shrubs and trees, to minimise the 'ladder' fuel effect. - 4.
+Consider non-combustible landscape features for screening, walls and sculptures. - Consider contacting landscape architects and/or landscape contractors for assistance and advice.

 Whatever garden style or combination you choose to go with, focus on minimising opportunities for direct flame contact and radiant heat by planting vegetation in non-connecting clusters, using species of low to moderate flammability, arranged in a manner that does not favour the 'ladder' fuel effect.

 Whatever style you choose as the basis for designing your garden, focus on creating a garden you and your family can enjoy while contributing to reducing your property's bushfire risk.
-The bush garden can present a high bushfire risk due to the type and arrangement of vegetation.
-Regular, intensive maintenance is essential during the fire danger period.

-Bush garden
+Bush Garden

-The bush garden style is characterised by a natural setting featuring native bushland - including local indigenous plants that support native wildlife - and little formality and apparent structure.
+The bush garden style is characterised by a natural setting featuring native bushland, including local indigenous plants that support native wildlife, and little formality or apparent structure.